European Foundation

 7. prenatal care and obstetric care or, under the conditions laid down in the Act on the Protection of Fetal Life, an operation to terminate a pregnancy;

-8. in the case of benefits under points (b) and (c), (d) and (g), transport of a patient if, because of his state of health, transport cannot be provided otherwise;
+8. Transport of a patient to the site of all treatment other than primary care if, because of his state of health, transport cannot be provided otherwise;

 9. compulsory vaccination linked to age.